mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 #### Caddy in Codespaces

-Once your Codespaces environment is ready, Caddy will already be installed automatically!
+Once your Codespaces environment is ready, Caddy will already be installed.
 The repository includes a devcontainer configuration that installs Caddy when the Codespace is created, so you can skip the installation step and go directly to starting the server.

 ### Start the Server

-Once Caddy is installed (either locally or in Codespaces), start the server:
+Once Caddy is installed (either locally or in Codespaces), open the Caddyfile to inspect it's contents.
+These are special configurations to help with the workflow in this workshop.
+You don't need to do anything special with this file.
+Caddy will use it automatically when it is running in the same directory.

+Now you are ready to start the server:

-1. **Open a New Terminal** and navigate to your repository root directory (where the Caddyfile is stored).Terminal → New Terminal, or `` ` `` key) if you do not already have a terminal window open.
+1. **Open a New Terminal**: Terminal → New Terminal, or `` ` `` key if you do not already have a terminal window open.
 If you already have a terminal window, create an additional window using the `+` icon above.

-2. **Start Caddy** using the Caddyfile:
+Navigate to the root directory.

+2. **Start Caddy** if you are in the root directory, here start Caddy with the custom configurations stored in the `Caddyfile` in your project directory:

    ```bash
    caddy run